sonatype/p2-bridge/README.md

 As this plugin is "special", it requires totally different release procedure than the one we use for "normal" projects.

+### Prerequisites

+* Maven 3.0.4+
+* Java6+

 ###Prepare project (on developer workstation)
 * Ensure that everything is committed
 ```
 git status
 ```

-* Make a release branch
+* Make a release branch from develop branch
 ```
 git checkout -b release-1.0.4 develop
 ```

 * Set version on all projects to an odd version
 ```
-mvn -Dtycho.mode=maven org.eclipse.tycho:tycho-versions-plugin:0.13.0:set-version -DnewVersion=1.0.4
+mvn -Dtycho.mode=maven org.eclipse.tycho:tycho-versions-plugin:0.18.0:set-version -DnewVersion=1.0.4
 ```

-* Check that there is no trace left of previous version (e.g. 1.0.3)
+* Check that there is no trace left of previous version (e.g. 1.0.3 and 1.0.3-SNAPSHOT)
 * Verify that MANIFEST.MF imported/exported packages are correct
 * Verify that no SNAPSHOT dependencies are used (search for SNAPSHOT)
-* Verify that bundle version has no ".qualifier" (search for qualifier)
+* Verify that bundle version has no ".qualifier" (search for qualifier), if found, remove it.
 * Build it
 ```
-m3 clean install
+mvn clean install
 ```

-* Commit
+* Commit changes
 ```
 git commit -a -m "Bumped version number to 1.0.4"
 ```